MarjoleinHordijk/PythonTutorials/docs/source/02_02_Scripting.md

 Fortunately, we can use scripting to store the sequence of commands for later use.
 In this way we can easily run the code again in one go.

 To illustrate, imagine you used a set of commands to clean a dataset with sensor data.
 Now that you finished cleaning the data from one sensor, you need to move on to other sensors.
 Since the data will likely show similar errors, cleaning both datasets will require similar procedures.
-Therefore it is usefull to store the steps that you took for the first dataset, so you can apply them again.
-This can safe you a lot of time!
+Therefore it is useful to store the steps that you took for the first dataset, so you can apply them again.
+This can save you a lot of time!
 Alternatively, you might want to help a peer student out to clean his dataset.
 You could simply send the script you developed to this person and he/she will also be able to repeat your procedures.

 ### 1.1 Scripts versus Modules

 So, what is the difference between scripts and modules?
 As we discussed [here](02_01_Modules&Packages.md), modules provide sets of functions that we can use in our scripts.
 We do not "run" modules, but we use pieces of them in our scripts.

-A script, on the other hand, consists of lines of code which will run sequentially.
+A script, on the other hand, consists of lines of code that will run sequentially.
 It may contain definitions of function, like in modules, but these functions are called within the script.

 Hence, modules are created to be imported, whereas scripts are developed to be executed.